How to find Brand Deals for YouTube Influencers – and Pick the Right Ones for Your Channel

 Then, you can draw up an email template for your outreach campaign.
 This will save you some time in the long run.
 However, make sure that you personalize every message by using the recipient’s name in the address, and including details of the brand you’re reaching out to.

-Heads up: Don’t put any PDF attachments in your mail.
-These increase the likelihood of it ending up in spam folders.
+Heads up: Don’t attach any PDFs to your mail.
+These increase the likelihood of it ending up in spam folders, and, anyhow, they’re hard to read on mobile.
 Instead, link to resources such as your media kit and portfolio.

-Finally, send out your mails and note the date when you reach out to each contact in your spreadsheet.
+Finally, send out your mails and note the outreach date in your spreadsheet.
 If you haven’t heard back from them after a week, send a quick follow-up email.

 Don’t be discouraged if you don’t hear back from the majority of brands you reach out to!
-As a rule of thumb, for every 100 pitches you send, you’ll hear back from 10 – and get a positive response from 1.
+As a rule of thumb, for every 100 pitches you send, you’ll get a response from 10 – and get a positive from 1.